fizzed/rocker/README.md

 only interact directly with the model, therefore allowing Rocker to dynamically recompile and reload the implementation class.

-The major benefit of this approach is that your controller code remains the same, is compile-time checked, while the template content can be modified and automatically reloaded at runtime.
+The major benefit of flavor one is that your application code remains the same and is compile-time checked by the Java compiler, while the template content can be modified and automatically reloaded at runtime.
 Only in the case where you actually change the template arguments, will you need to restart your application.

-### Method 2: dynamic interface, dynamic rendering
+### Flavor 2: dynamic interface, dynamic rendering

-If you prefer the convenience of fully dynamic templates, version 0.10.0 added support for finding templates and binding properties at runtime.
-It offers both the feature of method 1 as well as letting you change the template interface at runtime as well.
-This feature will hot reload both your model and implementation classes.
+If you prefer the convenience of fully dynamic templates, flavor two supports hot reloading of both the template model class (its interface) as well as the implementation class (its renderer).
+Your application will lose some of the compile-time checking and a small performance hit, but gain the convenience of everything being reloadable.
+The way your application will use templates is different as well.

 ```java
 import com.fizzed.rocker.Rocker